Xcode For Mac Os Sierra

 Click “Install” to download and install Xcode Command Line Tools.

 retention and a shift upwards - creates a new tab;.
-Can Hold down shift and - turns the browser;.
+Hold down shift and - turns the browser;.

 The instructions in the alert box are confusing.
 You don’t need to 'Get Xcode' from the App Store.
 Just click 'Install' for the Xcode Command Line Tools.
 If you have a slow Internet connection, it may take many minutes.